 De Minimis Reductions in Generating Facility Capacity

-If the final MW capacity of the proposed Generating Facility that is completed and achieves COD is reduced by no more than the greater of five percent (5%) of its MW capacity or 10 MW, but by no more than twenty-five percent (25%) of the MW capacity as specified in the GIA, then the project is deemed to have met the substantial performance obligations of the GIA.
+If the final MW capacity of the proposed Generating Facility that is completed and achieves COD is reduced by no more than the greater of five percent (5%) of its MW capacity or ten (10) MW, but by no more than twenty-five percent (25%) of the MW capacity as specified in the GIA, then the project is deemed to have met the substantial performance obligations of the GIA.
 Such a reduction shall be considered a de minimis reduction and shall not constitute a breach of the Interconnection Customer’s obligations under the CAISO Tariff or its GIA.

 When its generation project achieves Commercial Operation, and that generation project has a de minimis reduction, the Interconnection Customer shall provide notice to QueueManagement@caiso.com.
 Such notice shall include the previous MW capacity and the new final MW capacity.
 De Minimis reductions shall not diminish the Interconnection Customer’s responsibility for any costs or other obligations set forth in its GIA or the CAISO Tariff.